TerraMA2/terrama2/webapp/README.md

 ## Dependencies

-In order to use the components of the API, you have to execute it.
+In order to use the components of the API, you have to run it.
 For that to be possible you'll need to install some third-party softwares.
 Bellow we show you this softwares and its versions:

 - **Node.js (Mandatory):** To run the API you need to install the Node.js interpreter.
 Make sure to have at least version 4.2.3 installed.
 You can download it from: https://nodejs.org/.